 The gallbladder is primarily a storage site for bile, which is a key ingredient in the digestive process that helps break down the fats in food.
 The gallbladder also plays an important role in communicating with other digestive organs.

-Adults over 40, especially those who are overweight or have problems with cholesterol, are particularly prone to developing gallstones and may benefit from doing a gallbladder cleanse.
+Adults over 40, especially those who are overweight or have concerns with cholesterol, are particularly prone to developing gallstones and may benefit from doing a gallbladder cleanse.
 These unwanted deposits can block the bile from being released and lead to symptoms such as abdominal discomfort and irritation.
 However, a gallbladder cleanse is good for nearly everyone, regardless of the diet they follow since we are all exposed to many toxins in the environment.

 The gallbladder cleanse involves four days of eating fruits, vegetables, nuts, and seeds while avoiding processed foods and meat, followed by a gallbladder flush.
 The flush involves consuming Epsom salt and water followed by organic olive oil to remove toxins from the body.
 Many people report feeling better than ever after completing a cleanse.